-Energy recycling in blast furnace steel productionTo improve energy efficiency, energy flows are recycled in the production process (see illustration).
+Energy recovery in blast furnace steel productionTo improve energy efficiency, energy flows are recovered in the production process (see illustration).
 Gases, steam and hot water produced in the processes are recovered and utilized in other parts of the process to generate electricity and heat.

 Production processes that produces energy